16 Different Types of Ficus Trees (with Pictures)

 Inside Full Height: | 28 inches |

-With the right conditions, this is an easy tree to grow reaching heights of 28 inches indoors.
-Outside, it can grow to heights of 40 inches.
-However, it’s more of an indoor plant and it needs proper care and attention.
+With the right conditions, this is an easy tree to grow, reaching heights of 28 inches indoors.
+Outside, it can grow 40 inches high.
+However, it’s more of an indoor plant, and it needs proper care and attention.
 It does better in a warm spot where it gets some indirect sunlight.

 - Unique appearance